daltonyxdonovan/DDLoader/README.md

 ## DDLoader Mod Manager (for Muck+++, Hollow Knight, Havendock++, and Regions of Ruin!)

-_ + denotes a caveat, noted in installation below_
++ denotes a caveat, noted in installation below

 This is a project I've spent admittedly way too much time on for what it is, but it's been very useful for developing mods so far.
 It's a tool that allows you to delete, enable or disable mods from the game's mod folder without having to manually move them around,